 Benefit programs are generally egalitarian.
 Our qualified defined contribution 401(k) plan is available to our U.S. employees.
 Our Named Executive Officers may also participate in a deferred compensation plan.
-None of our Named Executive Officers contributed to the deferred compensation plan in fiscal 2012, except Mr. Kovar.
-Our Named Executive Officers do not receive perquisites.
-All of our employees, including our Named Executive Officers, receive discounts on Fossil products.
+None of our Named Executive Officers contributed to the deferred compensation plan in fiscal 2013.
+Our Named Executive Officers do not receive perquisites other than a financial advisory services benefit up to \$15,000 and an annual wellness benefit up to \$4,000.
+All of our employees, including our Named Executive Officers, receive discounts on our products.